 ' What we play is life '

 Being a teenager I lost both of my parents within a short period of time.
-Dealing with life without my parents made it clear for me I had to find out what life was worth living for, just for me.
+Dealing with this including intense experiences caused by sickness and violence at home amongst others made it painfully clear I had to find out what life was worth living for, just for me.

 My inner quest was a process of falling and rising.
 Starting my college days I found it hard to fully enjoy the pleasure and freedom of a scholar, while deeling with anorexia and depression.
-Working as a personal injury lawyer a few years later turned out to be an important lesson for me too.
-Fully determined to fight for the rights of my clients, I ran into my own boundaries and found myself at home with a burnout within a few years.
+Working as a personal injury lawyer for a few years turned out to be an important lesson for me too.
+Truly determined to fight for the rights of my clients, I ran into my own boundaries and found myself at home with a burnout.

-Opening myself for the support of my family, friends, and therapists in these challeging times helped me to stay truthful to myself, to my natural flow of life.
-In accordance with this flow I decided to let go of my beloved partner, started an intensive therapy study 'School of Life', and travelled to India on my own.
-All of this made me stronger and softer towards myself at the same time.
-It clearified and deepened the contact I truly want to have with myself.
+Opening myself for the support of my family, friends, and therapists in challenging times helped me to stay truthful to myself, to my own natural flow of life.
+In accordance with this flow I decided to let go of my beloved partner, travelled through India and started an new intensive study as therapist.
+All of this made me stronger and yet softer towards myself at the same time.
+It clearified and deepened the contact I truly want to have with myself and others.

-Up to today I find an essential expression in Yoga.
-It reminds me every day of the power and love I can feel with my whole body.
+Up to today I find an essential expression in Yoga, meditation and mindfulness.
+It reminds me of the true power I can feel within my whole body.